 Italy president to conclude talks to form new government by Saturday

-He is expected to ask center-left leader Matteo Renzi to form a government, after Renzi's center-left Democratic Party, the largest party in the ruling coalition, withdrew its backing from Letta on Thursday.
+He is expected to ask centre-left leader Matteo Renzi to form a government, after Renzi's centre-left Democratic Party, the largest party in the ruling coalition, withdrew its backing from Letta on Thursday.

 - 'Weird Al' Yankovic still trying to wrap head around No. 1 album

 - French warplanes search Mali desert for crashed Air Algerie plane |

 - Wreckage of Air Algerie plane carrying 116 people found in Mali |

 - Crunch time for Gaza truce talks as death toll passes 800 |

 - World's oldest joke traced back to 1900 BC